 Mr. Kaernerk: Thank you, Mr. Chairman.
 I also thank you for the information that I was looking for.
 Now, I would like to move onto this agreement in principle with NCC Development Limited.
-On page 7, Mr. Chairman, of this agreement in the section F, when it comes to the Inuit labour, it says here that the Inuit labour targets for affordable housing units and market housing units for lasted targets for Inuit Pre-Trades Apprenticeship and Journeymen resources and so on.
-As, the minister has stated, there will be a 10 affordable units for Sanirajak and 60 for Igloolik.
-So how will the Nunavut Housing Corporation keep track of these pre-trades, those who have pre-trades in electrician, plumbing, and carpentry?
+On page 7, Mr. Chairman, of this agreement in the section F, when it comes to the Inuit labour, it says here that the Inuit labour targets for affordable housing units and market housing units for listed targets for Inuit pre-trades apprenticeship and journeymen resources and so on.
+As the minister has stated, there will be 10 affordable units for Sanirajak and 60 for Igloolik.
+How will the Nunavut Housing Corporation keep track of these pre-trades, those who have pre-trades in electrician, plumbing, and carpentry?
 How will these be tracked between the Nunavut Housing Corporation and NCC Development Corporation?
 Thank you, Mr. Chairman.